 Before law school, Hamilton worked to change the legislation in New Zealand, her country of birth, to ensure a right to identity for children conceived with the use of gamete donors.
-Hamilton is admitted as an attorney in the State of New York, and is a member of the American Society of International Law.
+Hamilton is admitted as an attorney in the State of New York, and serves as Co-Chair of the International Criminal Law Interest Group of the American Society of International Law.

 Fighting for Darfur: Public Action and the Struggle to Stop Genocide (Palgrave Macmillan) (2011).

 Selected Articles and Book Chapters

 Rebecca J. Hamilton, The ICC's Exit Problem, N.Y.U.
 J. Int'l L. & Pol ___, (forthcoming 2014).

 Justice Richard Goldstone & Rebecca J. Hamilton, Bosnia v.
 Serbia (The Genocide Judgment), 1 Leiden J. Int'l L., 95 (2008).

 Rebecca Hamilton & Chad Hazlett, Not On Our Watch, in War in Darfur and the Search for Peace (Alex de Waal, ed., Harvard University Press) (2007).

 Rebecca J. Hamilton, The Responsibility to Protect: From document to doctrine – but what of implementation?
 19 Harv.
 Hum.
 Rts.
 J., 289 (2006).